tobyCurtis/apexorcist/README.md

 ## Overview

 There are a number of findings in Checkmarx which we can fix with regex-based find and replaces.
-This Node.js script modifies Apex class files to enforce Salesforce security and access best practices by applying the following transformations:
+This VSCode extension Apexorcises (modifies) Apex class files to enforce Salesforce security and access best practices by applying the following transformations:

 - **Adds `WITH USER_MODE`** to SOQL queries – Ensures SOQL queries execute in user context rather than system context where applicable.
 - **Appends `as user`** to DML operations – Ensures data manipulation respects user permissions.